A CFR Home for Good Initiative:

 Promoting Justice for Non-Citizens

 Danny Alicea, the team’s litigation supervisor, is chair of the Immigration and Nationality Law Committee at the New York City Bar Association and cochair of the statewide Immigrant Advocates Response Collaborative‘s training committee.
 Both groups focus on policy and mobilize action among legal representatives and others who advocate for immigrants.
 Mr. Alicea is also cochair of ACS’s Supporting Immigrant Families Roundtable, which discuss their observations and concerns about ACS’s handling of language access or general issues pertaining to non-citizen Respondents.
-CFR’s Immigration team keeps the intersection of child welfare and immigration status in the forefront of that collective work.
+CFR’s Immigration team keeps the intersection of family policing and immigration status in the forefront of that collective work.